minio/docs/source/operations/install-deploy-manage/deploy-operator-helm.rst

       curl -O https://raw.githubusercontent.com/minio/operator/master/helm-releases/operator-|operator-version-stable|.tgz
       curl -O https://raw.githubusercontent.com/minio/operator/master/helm-releases/tenant-|operator-version-stable|.tgz

+   You can customize the charts to suit your needs, such as changing the MinIO root user credentials or Tenant name.
+   For more information, see `Helm Charts <https://helm.sh/docs/topics/charts/>`__.

 #.
 Deploy Operator

    The following Helm command deploys the MinIO Operator using the downloaded chart: